 Phonetic representation: phonetic representation may occasionally be given in square brackets additionally.

 Zero morphemes: zero is coded by the character < Ø >.

+(Non-Latin) orthographic representation: in a few cases, the native orthographic representation in the respective writing system is given in angle brackets (< >).